By Kevin Ridder

-For Wasson, the ideal model is to build a solar industry from the ground up in collaboration with business leaders, nonprofits, universities and community colleges, similar to the organization’s efforts with the Solar Workgroup in Southwest Virginia (read more on page 26).
+For Wasson, the ideal model is to build a solar industry from the ground up in collaboration with business leaders, nonprofits, universities and community colleges, similar to the organization’s efforts with the Solar Workgroup in Southwest Virginia (read more here).
 He believes these types of projects will be more beneficial long-term than solar projects run by larger energy companies, which have historically held power in the region.

 “If the state developers and local governments were really paying attention on how to build a solar industry for the long term in the region, then there are ways that this could have a much greater economic impact,” Wasson says.

 But for Johns and Edelen, this project is a chance to offer hope to a region desperate for jobs and economic diversification.